 Head of Department – Psychology and Spirituality Programs

-There are many things to consider when following a healthy lifestyle: the right diet, the right type and amount of exercise, the right supplementation and a long list of etcetera’s that culminate in our desired health goals.
+There are many things to consider when following a healthy lifestyle: the right diet, the right type and amount of exercise, the right supplementation, and a long list of things that culminate in our desired health goals.
 Most of us like to stay up to date and learn any new information that can support improved health and vitality.

 One thing that is rarely considered and yet of vital importance for overall health is to know if we are plugged into our vital source of energy.
-Because just like TV’s, computers and other devices are plugged into the light socket, human beings need to plug into their source to function at optimal levels.
+Because just like TVs, computers, and other devices are plugged into the light socket, human beings need to plug into their source to function at optimal levels.
 This source is the Earth.
-Many scientific studies have been produced that show the direct correlation between connecting with the earth and multiple health benefits.
+Many scientific studies show the direct correlation between connecting with the Earth and multiple health benefits.
 Also, being disconnected can contribute to many of the health problems that we face in modern societies.

 As life has evolved on the surface of the Earth, these energies and frequencies have helped shape our constant change.
-In early civilizations, we lived connected to the Earth; we walked barefoot or with leather shoes that are electrically conductive, when in contact with perspiration.
+In early civilizations, we lived connected to the Earth.
+We walked barefoot or with leather shoes that were electrically conductive when in contact with perspiration.
 We slept on the Earth on animal skins.
-Since the 1960’s and the general use of insulated shoes, this connection has been lost, as very rarely do we spend a significant amount of time receiving these energies.
+Since the 1960s and the general use of insulated shoes, this connection has been lost.
+In today’s world, we rarely spend a significant amount of time receiving these energies.

-The scientific study and practice of this phenomenon is called Earthing.
+The scientific study and practice of this phenomenon is called earthing and is sometimes referred to as “grounding” or “forest bathing.”
 Earthing is defined as “coupling your body to the Earth’s eternal and gentle surface energies.”
-Studies suggest that while connected to the earth, you receive its natural healing energy into the body.
+Studies suggest that while connected to the Earth, you receive its natural healing energy.

-One of the main health benefits of Earthing is being able to use the surface electrons of the Earth for our own internal energetic processes.
-Electrons play a huge role in the cells ability to stay healthy, decrease inflammation and create balance.
-Antioxidants are simply molecules that inhibit oxidation of cells by donating an extra electron that free radicals normally steal from cells.
+One of the main health benefits of Earthing is being able to use the surface electrons of the Earth for our internal energetic processes.
+Electrons play a huge role in the cell’s ability to stay healthy, decrease inflammation, and create balance.
+Antioxidants are simply molecules that inhibit the oxidation of cells by donating an extra electron that free radicals normally steal from cells.

-Also, some research suggests that being in direct contact with the Earth helps balance the stress hormone cortisol that is implicated in many of the chronic diseases that we face.
+Also, some research suggests that being in direct contact with the Earth helps balance the stress hormone cortisol, which is implicated in many of the chronic diseases that we face.
 Earthing has been shown to stimulate the normal cycle of this hormone.